ChristopheDucamp/christophe-ducamp-me/content/microposts/2018-130-automatisation-blog-statique.md

 C'est vraiment génial quand je veux publier un article [Micro.blog](https://micro.blog) sur une idée qui surgit en travaillant.
 Je suis déjà dans le terminal normalement en train de sauter dans mon répertoire de blogs et taper `newmicropost` est assez rapide.

-## Writing Posts on my iPad or iPhone
+## Écrire des posts à partir de mon iPad ou iPhone

 This is a bit more difficult and I’m still working out how to best do this.
 The biggest key was to not have to run Hugo myself.
 Offloading that task (and hosting) to [Netlify](https://www.netlify.com) powered by a Github webhook means I can create and publish from any device simply by commiting to Github.